 CSS Transition and Animation Syntax

-You can build 2 things in CSS: Transitions and Animations.
+With CSS you can build 2 things: Transitions and Animations.

 A transition lets you change one (or many) properties between 2 different states.
 With animations, you can change those properties between as many states as you want.